 At the same time, you are a pragmatic person that likes clarity in life.
-You feel most comfortable with clear choices - black and white options - and find a sense of stability and reassurance in holding onto your values and your worldview.
-When faced with a new situation, you seek to rapidly frame it within what you have learned is "right" or "wrong."
+You feel most comfortable with clear choices - black and white options - and find a sense of stability and reassurance in holding onto your values and your worldview. /YOU ARE COMFORTABLE when faced with a new situation, you can rapidly frame it within what you have learned is "right" or "wrong."
+This useful for avoiding gray areas, although you may miss understanding the complexities of a situation.